Ethics in Professional Helping – SOWK 270

 - The title and reference page are not included in this page count.

-- Include part one of the paper in this submission (Part one will not be graded for this part; it is included only for reference).
+- The student should include part one of the paper in this submission (Part one will not be graded for this part; it is included only for reference).

 - This paper should be written in current APA formatting.